Hypernova-Oy/koha-plugin-kohasuomi-label-printer/README.md

-# Introduction
+# Koha-Suomi label printer

-The Kitchen Sink plugin for Koha is meant to be an exhaustive example of all the features a Koha plugin can posses.

-If you find any plugin hooks are missing, please let us know by filing a GitHub Issue!

 # Downloading

-From the [release page](https://github.com/bywatersolutions/koha-plugin-kitchen-sink/releases) you can download the relevant *.kpz file
+From the [release page](https://github.com/Hypernova-oy/koha-plugin-label-printer/releases) you can download the relevant *.kpz file

 # Installing